Human Immunodeficiency Virus

 • A proportion of patients with HIV infection develop malignancies, particularly Kaposi’s sarcoma, aggressive non-Hodgkin’s lymphoma, and Hodgkin’s disease.
 The lymphomas frequently contain the EBV virus.

-• The neutrophil count may be reduced and in some cases, this deficiency is autoimmune in origin.
+• The neutrophil count may be reduced; in some cases, this deficiency is autoimmune.
 Immune thrombocytopenia is more common and may necessitate splenectomy.

 AIDS-Bone Marrow

-• The bone marrow in AIDS patients displays non-specific abnormalities including hypercellularity, megaloblastoid erythropoiesis, myeloid dysplasia, lymphoid aggregates, eosinophilia, plasmacytosis, and increased reticulin.
+• The bone marrow in AIDS patients displays non-specific abnormalities, including hypercellularity, megaloblastic erythropoiesis, myeloid dysplasia, lymphoid aggregates, eosinophilia, plasmacytosis, and increased reticulin.

 Diagnosis: